OpenVisualCloud/Media-Transport-Library/doc/asan.md

 # ASan guide

-AddressSanitizer(aka ASan, <https://github.com/google/sanitizers/wiki/AddressSanitizer>) is a fast memory error detector for C/C++ developed by Google.
-Intel® Media Transport Library use ASAN for memory related check.
-AddressSanitizer is a part of LLVM (3.1+) and GCC (4.8+).
-Enabling ASan is done by passing the -fsanitize=address option to the compiler flags.
+AddressSanitizer (also known as ASan, <https://github.com/google/sanitizers/wiki/AddressSanitizer>) is a fast memory error detector for C/C++ developed by Google.
+The Intel® Media Transport Library uses ASan for memory-related checks.
+ASan is a part of LLVM (version 3.1+) and GCC (version 4.8+).
+To enable ASan, pass the -fsanitize=address option to the compiler flags.

-The library use DPDK API to do the memory malloc/free, thus the error can be monitored is up to the DPDK ASan support.
+The library uses DPDK API to perform memory malloc/free operations.
+Therefore, the error monitoring capability depends on the DPDK ASan support.

 ## 1. Build DPDK with ASan detector

-DPDK introduce ASan support from DPDK 21.11 version.
+To use ASan with DPDK, you must build DPDK with ASan support.
+ASan support was introduced in DPDK version 21.11

 ```bash
 rm build -rf